 Google is getting smarter like this.
 If organizations want to remain organically visible, they have to make Google’s job easier by focusing on topics and by implementing semantic SEO steps.

 Semantic SEO search simply means you must identify keywords based on the real intent behind using them.
 Such keywords will become the driver of your articles.

 Why is Semantic SEO so important?

-As we explored earlier, usage of smart speakers will peak in 2019.
+As we explored earlier, the usage of smart speakers will peak in 2019.
 And so, voice search will grow exponentially on the back of smart speaker sales.

-This brings a special focus to how SEO is done.
+This brings a special focus on how SEO is done.
 It won’t be simply based on keywords anymore.
 The next level of SEO will be intent based and that’s where Semantic SEO will come in.

 How to prepare for intent-based search?